 The mayor may remove any officer for good cause, except those elected by the people, and permanently fill the vacancy if the officer was elected by the council or appointed with its consent.
 In either of these cases, the mayor must report the dismissal to the council and state the reasons for the action to the council at its next regular meeting.
 If the council sustains the mayor's act by a majority vote of those elected to the council, the vacancy must be filled as provided in Title 11 of the Code of Alabama.
-Again, Section 11-43-81 states that the appointee must be granted a hearing, which can be waived by the employee, before the dismissal becomes permanent.
+Again, Section 11-43-160, states that the appointee must be granted a hearing, which can be waived by the employee, before the dismissal becomes permanent.
 Section 11-43-160 of the Code of Alabama gives the city council the authority to remove any officer in the several departments, but not employees.
 The term "officer" includes all those positions specifically set forth in the Code of Alabama as "officers," as well as any position created by the city council pursuant to ordinance.
 An officer is limited to a person that exercises some level of authority, presumably over employees, and performs some discretionary, policy-making functions.
 A city council is not authorized to fire an "employee" pursuant to section 11-43-160 of the Code.
 AGO 2012-039.

 In municipalities having a population of less than 12,000 inhabitants, according to the last or any subsequent federal census, the mayor may vote on the removal of any person appointed to office in the municipality pursuant to this section and the mayor shall be considered as a member of the council in determining whether there is a two-thirds vote of the council for the removal of the officer.
+Section 11-43-160, Code of Alabama 1975.
+The mayor may not permanently remove the police chief or any other officials who were not appointed by him or her, but the mayor may temporarily remove such officials pending a hearing on the question by the council.
 Section 11-43-81, Code of Alabama 1975.
-The mayor may not permanently remove the police chief or any other officials who were not appointed by him or her but the mayor may temporarily remove such officials pending a hearing on the question by the council.
 The mayor may fill the vacancy temporarily by the appointment of an acting successor who is entitled to pay for services rendered.
 AGO to Hon.
 Robert S. Glascow, July 19, 1956.
-The AG has determined that Section 11-43-160 gives the city council the authority to remove any officer in the several departments, but not employees.
-The term "officer" includes all those positions specifically set forth in the Code of Alabama as "officers," as well as any position created by the city council pursuant to ordinance.
-An officer is limited to a person that exercises some level of authority, presumably over employees, and performs some discretionary, policy-making functions.
-A city council is not authorized to fire an "employee" pursuant to section 11-43-160 of the Code.
-AGO 2012-039

 The mayor of a city of 12,000 or more in population does not sit as a member of the council and, therefore, has no vote on questions of appointment or dismissal of officers or employees who come before the council.
 The mayor of a city of 12,000 or more in population does not have the power of veto over appointments made by the council.

 The fact that the mayor, who voted and participated in a personnel hearing before the council concerning an officer's dismissal, may have had prior and independent knowledge of the dispute would not, standing alone, be sufficient to support a finding that the officer was deprived of an opportunity for an impartial hearing.
-The Alabama Supreme Court has held, however, that if before the hearing, a mayor and a councilmember had decided to uphold the discharge of the officer before evidence was presented, participation of the mayor and councilmember in the council hearing denied the officer due process.
-See, Chandler v.
+However, the Alabama Supreme Court has held if before the hearing, a mayor and a councilmember had decided to uphold the discharge of the officer before evidence was presented, participation of the mayor and councilmember in the council hearing denied the officer due process.
+Chandler v.
 Lanett, 424 So.2d 1307 (Ala.
 1982); see also, Guinn v.
 Eufaula, 437 So.2d 516 (Ala.
 1983); Stallworth v.
 Evergreen, 680 So.2d 229 (Ala.
 1996).